Bakersfield Speed Traps Lawyers

 According to speedtrap.org, an unmarked police car monitors speed of cars passing the dairy farms.
 A CHP on the overpass will then pull you over due to your speed recorded by the unmarked vehicle.
 Twenty two users have confirmed that this is a speed trap.

-According to speedtrap.org, a motorcycle police officer parks along the side streets in this area.
+Speedtrap.org, a website for general information on care speed traps, motorcycle police officer parks along the side streets in this area.
 Nine users have confirmed that this is a speed trap.

 According to speedtrap.org, a motorcycle police officer is very well hidden in this area.
 Twenty three users have confirmed that this is a speed trap.